DataDog/documentation/content/en/tracing/profiler/enabling/dotnet.md

 1. If you are already using Datadog, upgrade your agent to version [7.20.2][1]+ or [6.20.2][2]+.

 2. The profiler ships together with the tracer.
 Install or upgrade to the last beta version if needed, using the [.NET Monitoring MSI installer][3].
-Continuous Profiler only supports 64-bit Windows, with 32-bit support coming soon, so you need the file like `datadog-dotnet-apm-2.1.0-x64-profiler-beta.msi`.
+Continuous Profiler only supports 64-bit Windows, so you need the file like `datadog-dotnet-apm-2.1.0-x64-profiler-beta.msi`.

    Run the .NET Monitoring MSI installer with administrator privileges.

-**Note**: Profiling requires the .msi version 2.1
+**Note**: Profiling requires the `.msi` version 2.1.

 {{< tabs >}}